 So, what exactly made this a DIY Wedding?

 Well, “thrifty” is one word to describe it.
 I reused and recycled decorations and handmade a lot of what we used.
 Very “non-traditional” is another good word.
-Though we incorporated the traditional elements that were important to us, it was largely and non-traditional styled wedding.
+Though we incorporated the traditional elements that were important to us, it was mostly an non-traditional styled wedding.

 My wedding flowers cost me less than $20 total!